zsunberg/zsunberg.github.io/contact.md

 # Calendar

-For coordinating meetings, you can view my free/busy calendar at [this link](https://outlook.office365.com/owa/calendar/5e4124a72c7a47c389d4cd4539bdfffe@colorado.edu/697ff15ee65b4c22b9826fbc5d2c007b8042255640283035907/calendar.html) or below (I apologize for Microsoft's terrible layout [-1 for Microsoft and CU OIT], and I think the time zone will be your browser's).
+For coordinating meetings, you can view my free/busy calendar at [this link](https://outlook.office365.com/owa/calendar/5e4124a72c7a47c389d4cd4539bdfffe@colorado.edu/697ff15ee65b4c22b9826fbc5d2c007b8042255640283035907/calendar.html) or below (I apologize for Microsoft's terrible default layout.
+Click on "Month" and select "Week" for a better view.
+I think the time zone will be your browser's).

 You can also import this ics link into your calendar application: [outlook.office365.com/.../calendar.ics](https://outlook.office365.com/owa/calendar/5e4124a72c7a47c389d4cd4539bdfffe@colorado.edu/697ff15ee65b4c22b9826fbc5d2c007b8042255640283035907/calendar.ics) (However, note that Google calendar will not automatically update it [-1 for Google].)